 The fact that everyone tries to be something they are not, including a lot of restaurants and bars, leading to overpriced and pretentious food.
 It is impressive that in some places we actually pay London prices for an average meal.
 Nobody expects Cyprus to produce Michelin star restaurants so people should stop trying to do it because clearly its not working out!
 I also hate the fact that chefs here think more is better (even though I love that in Cyprus if we don’t have leftover we didn’t order enough).

 What is your favourite restaurant on the island?

 Very difficult question, I actually have a favourite for every type.
-For tavernas I love Aigeo, 3+1 for takeaway kebab, Vino Cultura for innovative cuisine and Caraffa Bastione for ambiance (all in Nicosia).
-I also love “5 Efkaliptoi” in Limasssol (casual taverna), Beige (probably the best in Cyprus) also in Limassol, and Sama, Orea Ellas and Ariadni for mountain restaurants.
-There are a lot more places compared to 10 years ago, even though the best ones in my opinion are still the traditional ones and of course, the “magiria” (where I have my lunch every single day).
+For tavernas I love the casual, local ones, 3+1 for takeaway kebab, Bastione for ambiance, il Bacaro for wine (all in Nicosia).
+I also love “5 Efkaliptoi” in Limasssol (casual taverna), Columbia Steak house for the best steak in Cyprus and quite a few agrotouristic tavernas all mentioned here.
+There are a lot more places compared to 10 years ago, even though the best ones in my opinion are still the traditional ones and of course, the “magiria” (where I have my lunch almost every day).

 What is your favourite cuisine?

 Apart from my origins, Italian and Japanese.

 What is your biggest guilty pleasure as far as food is concerned?

 Cheeseburger with a fried egg on top, triple fried chips on the side with lots and lots of ketchup.